Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 The project proposes a multi-OS, highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as IPS patches for all know versions of the game.
 This hack has only one purpose: turn the blood red.
 Nothing else.

 You can consider the romhack as finished from release 1.16.
-Further releases will just deal with polishing the workflow and fixing minor compatibility issues.
+Further releases will just deal with workflow modifications, not the game itself.

 ## Patching the Neo Geo MVS / AES game (patch 1.16)